 The expected change in extreme wind likelihood and intensity is influenced by the changing environment.
 A changing environment means higher air temperatures and higher humidities, which in turn impact weather patterns and hurricanes’ place within them.
-As the average global atmospheric temperature continues to increase at a faster rate than at any point in the planet’s geological record, it warms ocean waters that fuel hurricanes’ growth and produces changes in large scale weather patterns which impact hurricanes’ tracks.
+As the average global atmospheric temperature continues to increase at a faster rate than at any point in the planet’s geological record, it warms ocean waters that fuel hurricanes’ growth and produce changes in large-scale weather patterns that impact hurricanes’ tracks.
 Learn more about the environmental factors increasing hurricane wind risk.
 Learn more.

 A property's Wind Factor is an indicator of its aggregate thirty-year risk of being exposed to extreme winds from hurricanes, tornadoes, or severe storms, ranging from 1–10.
 Properties with higher Wind Factors have a higher probability of exposure to severe winds.

-- Properties with no risk from tropical storm or hurricane winds but have wind risk from tornadoes or severe thunderstorm winds will have a Wind Factor of 2.
+- Properties with no risk from tropical storms or hurricane winds but wind risk from tornadoes or severe thunderstorm winds will have a Wind Factor of 2.

-- Properties with at least an 1% chance of tropical storm winds reaching the property at least once over the next 30 years will have a Wind Factor of 2 or higher
+- Properties with at least a 1% chance of tropical storm winds reaching the property at least once over the next 30 years will have a Wind Factor of 2 or higher

 - Properties with at least a 26% chance of tropical storm winds reaching the property at least once over the next 30 years will have a Wind Factor of 5 or higher